 - A Woman fractured her skull after sipping on a “slimy, wet substance draining from the bottom of several planters” in the garden section of Lowes.

-“Premises Liability” – How the Law Holds Commercial Retailers Accountable for their Negligence
+How the Law Holds Commercial Retailers Accountable for Their Negligence

-If you have been injured on the premises of Lowes or Home Depot (either inside the store or outside in the parking lot) you may have a personal injury claim under either of these premises’ liability theories.
-Having a premises liability civil litigation lawyer evaluate the strengths and weaknesses of your case is the first step to take on your road to recovery.
+If you have been injured on Lowes or Home Depot premises, you may have a personal injury claim.
+Having a premises liability lawyer evaluate your case is the first step to take on your road to recovery.

-For many people injured through no fault of their own, the first question they ask is “can I be compensated for the injuries I suffered.”
-See Jury Awards $1 Million Dollars to Woman Injured at Home Depot.
-Generally speaking, the answer to that question is yes, and several people injured at either Lowes or Home Depot and have recovered significant compensation for their harm.
+For many people injured through no fault of their own, their first question is, “can I obtain compensation for my injuries.”
+See Jury Awards 1 Million Dollars to Woman Injured at Home Depot.
+Generally, the answer to that question is yes.
+Several people injured at either Lowes or Home Depot and have recovered significant compensation for their harm.
 However, to make the most out of your case, the injured customer or employee usually needs an experienced accident attorney who can best gather witness statements and other supporting evidence relevant to the retailer’s negligence.

-We know how stressful it can be when you have been injured and need to take on a large company like Lowes or Home Depot.
-Our firm offers free consultations and our attorneys will take the time needed to walk you through your case.
+Taking on a large company after an injury is an uphill battle.
+For that reason, our firm offers free consultations, and our attorneys will take the time to walk you through your case.
 We know what you have been through and will treat you with the respect you deserve.
-Use our web application to contact us today and we will get back in touch shortly.
-Contact Shawn Howard at Maginnis Law to speak with a NC premises liability attorney today if you or someone you know has been injured at Lowes or Home Depot.
-Shawn knows how to handle complex negligence cases and is a member of the Multi-Million Dollar Advocates Forum.
-Call Shawn directly at 919-480-8526.
+Contact our office today if you or someone you know has been injured at Lowes or Home Depot.
+You can reach us by phone at (919) 526-0450 or by email through our contact page.